Richard Musgrave Visiting Professorship

 The awardee spends several weeks at the ifo Institute and gives the Richard Musgrave Lecture, a non-technical lecture on a public policy issue, in Munich.

-The committee selected Rosanne Altshuler (Rutgers University) as the 2023 award winner.
-On 30 March 2023 she will deliver the 15th Richard Musgrave Lecture.
+The committee selected Henrik Kleven (Stanford University) as the 2024 award winner.
+On March 21, 2024 he delivered the 16th Richard Musgrave Lecture.